parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 .text:1000A538 jz      short loc_1000A55
 {% endcodeblock %}

 Line 1 calls ``rand`` and the result is modified a few times by doing some calculations in lines 3-8.
 In line 9, it is pushed to stack as argument for ``malloc``.
 So a random number of bytes are allocated.
 Seems like it is allocating an array of type ``size_t``.
 This is reinforced because the number is multiplied by 16 (size of size_t) in line 8 before being pushed to the stack.
-After the ``malloc``, the pointer to the allocated memory is stored in ``var_c``.
+After the ``malloc``, the pointer to the allocated memory is stored in ``var_C``.
 In lines 13-19 we see that this array is reset to zero by ``memset``.
 Line 22 calls sleep with 10 miliseconds.
 Last line compares the calculated size of array with 0 and if so then no memory was allocated and program jumps back to the start of the function and tries to allocate memory and initialize memory again.
 If memory was allocated we continue to line 32 sleep for 10 miliseconds and call ``sub_10009EB0``.

 {% codeblock lang:nasm sub_10009EB0 %}